RVirmoors/rvirmoors.github.io/ccw/practical-python.md

 First, let's check if we already have Python installed on our system.
 Most modern code should work with version 3.7 or later.

-You can find out if your Python is 32 or 64 bit by running ```python```.
+You can find out if your Python is 32 or 64 bit by running "python".
 Certain libraries, e.g. all modern deep learning frameworks, require 64 bit.

 OSX bla

 --

 [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ???